The Complete Guide to Garden Hose Fittings

 UK and Ireland

-- Faucet means the same think as a "tap" in the UK
+- Faucet: This is the same thing as a "tap" in the UK.

-- Spigot, silcock, bib, bibcock, hose bib corresponds to a "garden tap" in the UK
+- Spigot, Silcock, Bib, Bibcock, Hose Bib: It corresponds to a "garden tap" in the UK.

 What Is the Thread Size of Garden Hose Fittings?

-- For the rest of the world, the British Standard Pipe Thread standard (BSP) is used.
-Domestic fittings are 3/4 inch BSP and thread pitch is 14 threads per inch.
-Taps used on farms, factories and in horticulture and fittings for garden irrigation pumps use a 1 inch BSP thread system
+- The British Standard Pipe Thread standard (BSP) is used.
+Garden taps have a 3/4 inch BSP thread and thread pitch is 14 threads per inch.
+Taps used on farms, factories and in horticulture and fittings for garden irrigation pumps use a 1 inch or 7/8" BSP thread system.
+Domestic plumbing fittings vary in diameter, but also have BSP threads.

 What Size Is a Garden Hose?